cvanh/leerjaar-1-HU/periode-c/engels/les2.md

 does your girlfriend always wear green T-shirts?
 (WEAR) Every day his grandfather goes for a walk.
 (GO) is the boy swiming in the pool right now?
 (SWIM)

+### naming and explaining tenses excersise
+Name each underlined tense
+Explain why the tense was used in that sentence

+*My sister is living at home for the moment.* present simple, because she is now living at home

+*Have you had lunch yet?*
+present continuous because it is unfinished

+*No, I’ve been reading emails all day.*

+*He worked for that company for 2 years.* past continious

+*My brother doesn’t eat meat.*

+*I had been shopping for presents when I ran into my wife.*

+*Did you see the news yesterday evening?*

+*No, I was practicing with my band.*

+*We haven’t had many customers this evening.*

+*I didn’t feel like seeing the film, because I had read the book.*